MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_CloudConnectorRequestID** - String that identifies the service requests on the client app for both conversion and feedback scenarios.

 - **Data_CustomerID** - This string helps map users to service requests and help us track usage.
-UserId is required to fulfil GDPR requirements as service is not directly exposed to users, but through clients and identify the total number of people using the service, helping the service track the volume of users using the product.
+UserId is required to fulfil GDPR requirements as service is not directly exposed to users, but through clients and identify the total number of people using the service, helping the service track the volume of users using the product. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **Data_EntryPoint** - integer value to identify entry point for Lens flow.